-Other Information: Community Engagement, Pre-requisite: Successful completion of Goal 1 Communication.
-WRIT 372 Document and Information Design I OR WRIT 373 Writing and Designing for the Web I OR Graduate standing.
-Waiving any pre-requisite is at the instructor's or department's discretion.
+Other Information: Community Engagement, Prerequisite: Successful completion of Goal 1 Communication.
+WRIT 372 Document and Information Design I OR WRIT 373 Writing and Designing for the Web I. Waiving any prerequisite is at the instructor's or department's discretion.